bzw133/SHAARP.ml/docs/output.md

 ![geometry](./img/geometry.png)

 -  The figure on the top-left presents a schematic of the multiple reflection of waves in the different layers.
+The topmost and bottommost layers are vacuum/air.
-The red rays denote the waves at the fundamental frequency and the blue rays denote the second harmonic waves.
-The orange waves reflect the sub-assumption used for full multiple reflections.
+-  The red rays denote the waves at the fundamental frequency and the blue rays denote the second harmonic waves.
+The orange waves represent the $2\omega$ inhomogeneous waves reflect the sub-assumption used for full multiple reflections.

 -  The figure on the top-right shows the fundamental incident wavevector $k^{\omega}$ and the plane of incidence in the lab coordinate system (defined by $L_1 L_2 L_3$).